Pradeep7879/JavaScript/README.md

        along with which variables are shared between sibling functions in the same containing scope.
        **A closure is a function having access to the parent scope, even after the parent function has closed.**

+What is Promises..?

+        How Promises Work
+        A promise is an object which can be returned synchronously from an asynchronous function.
+It will be in one of 3 possible states:

+        Fulfilled: onFulfilled() will be called (e.g., resolve() was called)
+        Rejected: onRejected() will be called (e.g., reject() was called)
+        Pending: not yet fulfilled or rejected

+        A promise is settled if it’s not pending (it has been resolved or rejected).
+        Sometimes people use resolved and settled to mean the same thing: not pending.

+        Once settled, a promise can not be resettled.
+Calling resolve() or reject() again will have no effect.
+        The immutability of a settled promise is an important feature.